nodecross/nodex-docs/source/preview/build_guide/free_rtos/index.md

 -rw-r--r--  1 root root      729 Dec 16 05:21 libunid.d
 ```

-These steps will complete the build of UNiD EDGE SDK.
+These steps will complete the build of NodeX EDGE SDK.
 Verify that the build artifacts exist in the following path

 - **target/thumbv8m.main-none-eabihf/release/libunid.a**